apache/fluo-recipes/docs/cfm.md

  * Any additional actions taken on update (like adding something to an export queue) can also be batched.
  * Data is organized to make reading exiting values for keys in a bucket more efficient.

-Which bucket a key goes to is decided using hash and modulus so that multiple updates for the same key always go to the same bucket.
+Which bucket a key goes to is decided using hash and modulus so that multiple updates for a key go to the same bucket.

 The initial number of tablets to create when applying table optimizations can be controlled by setting the buckets per tablet option when configuring a Collision Free Map.
 For example if you